Local Control and Accountability Plan (LCAP)

 Top of Page

 With the change to the Local Control Funding Formula (LCFF) in 2013-14, all school districts in California are now required to develop a Local Control Accountability Plan (LCAP).
-This is the second installment of a three-year plan with specific goals and actions/services designed to address the eight priorities established by the California Department of Education.
-In addition to other forms of engagement with various stakeholders (students, parents, staff, administration, the Board), the approval process for the SUHSD LCAP requires a public hearing be held so the Board can hear comments on the 2020-2021 Annual Update, 2022-2023 LCAP, and Parent Budget Overview.
-A public hearing was held at the June 14, 2022 regular Board meeting, and the LCAP was approved by the Board at the June 21, 2022 special Board meeting.
+This is the final installment of a three-year plan with specific goals and actions/services designed to address the eight priorities established by the California Department of Education.
+In addition to other forms of engagement with various educational partners (students, parents, staff, administration, the Board), the approval process for the SUHSD LCAP requires a public hearing be held so the Board can hear comments on the 2023-2024 LCAP.
+The public could submit written comments or questions to Superintendent Jim Cloney at the SUHSD District Office, 2200 Eureka Way, Suite B – Redding, CA 96001 or via email to jcloney@suhsd.net prior to the final approval of the LCAP.
+A public hearing was held at the June 13, 2023 regular Board meeting and a special Board meeting was held on June 20, 2023 to approve the SUHSD LCAP.

 ESSER III